-Students may be dropped off as early as 7:00 am.
-Students should go immediately to the PHS C lounge.
-All students who do not ride the bus must be picked up by 3:00 pm each day unless students are participating in a WECHS function or there is a prearranged agreement with the WECHS administration.
+Students may be dropped off as early as 6:30am.
+Students should go immediately to the PHS C Lounge.
+All students who do not ride the bus must be picked up by 3:00pm each day unless students are participating in a WECHS function or there is a prearranged agreement with WECHS administration.
 WECHS staff members are not available or able to supervise students after 3:00.
 Families of students who show a pattern of remaining on campus unsupervised after 3:00 will be contacted to discuss arrangements for student supervision.